 Use this tangy dressing for salads, drizzled over veggies and meat, or as a dipping sauce!
-Fresh cilantro, tahini and lime juice are the stars of this creamy Cilantro Lime Tahini Dressing.
-It’s paleo, gluten free, and vegan, plus it works great as a make-ahead dressing!
+Fresh cilantro, tahini and lime juice are the stars of this creamy Cilantro Lime Tahini Dressing, and it works great as a make-ahead dressing!

 - vacation food